Welcome back for another Linkibuzz!

-We’re all aware that creativity is often the backbone of the world’s greatest companies.
+We’re all aware that creativity is often the backbone behind the world’s greatest companies.
 Think of Microsoft, Apple, Amazon and more; they all had creative genius behind them for their ideas and innovations.

-However, growth and the pursuit of financial freedom that is supposed to create an environment to pursue creative endeavours can often end up having an unforeseen negative effect in that it kills creativity.
+However, growth and the pursuit of financial freedom that are supposed to create an environment to pursue creative endeavours can often end up having an unforeseen negative effect in that it kills creativity.

 There are four key areas that are addressed:

 If you focus on the key areas above, then you’ll be able to still maintain and encourage creativity in your business so you can grow rapidly.
 Read the post and check out how you can grow your business without stifling creativity.